 There are many technical advantages of newer languages.
-Newer languages and tool-sets tend to simplify some of the routine tasks software engineers do, often time significantly.
+Newer languages and tool-sets tend to simplify some of the routine tasks software engineers do, oftentimes significantly.
 This translates into greater productivity and a lower number of defects for the same functionality.
-I remember one IVD project where an upgrade in the language we were using removed hundreds of lines of code and fixed over a dozen defects.
+I remember one IVD project where an upgrade in the language we were using removed hundreds of lines of code, and fixed over a dozen defects.
 I recall another situation in which some of the code was in an old language (assembly).
-Because few, if any of our client’s engineers could read that code, they were unaware that there were numerous defects in that portion of the code until it was replaced.
+Few, if any, of our client’s engineers could read that code, therefore, they were unaware that there were numerous defects in that portion of the code until it was replaced.

 What are the advantages of using a modern design and architecture?

 In general, a redesign of your code will result in an easier-to-change codebase.
 It’ll also open the door to introduce useful features that were not available at the time of your original design.
 As an example, it’s now very common to design in a manner that increases the percentage of code that can be automatically unit tested, as this reduces the defect density.
 In one IVD project I redesigned, the original design was roughly orthogonal to what the IVD was doing; the redesign made it much simpler to find where issues could be fixed, as the location of the code made logical sense to someone who understood the IVD.
 In another example, the redesigned code incorporated Unicode character sets, which allowed the client to market their devices in international markets previously inaccessible to them.

 Updating the architecture yields benefits as well.
 In one of my projects, rearchitecting by moving a critical piece of code across processors, languages, and operating systems solved numerous latency issues, allowing the accuracy of the final result to increase.
 Check out “Skip the Software Architecture Step at your Own Risk” for more detail on this topic.